 Q1: When does the season start?
 What are the fees & what does it include?

-Answer: 2016 season begins with the first practice on Wednesday, August 24th.
-The dues are $40 per child, which includes all meet entry fees (excluding the National championship meets) & end-of-the-season party.
-It does NOT include a team jersey, which can be purchased separately (please see/contact Anne).
-If your child does not wish to participate in meets, the dues are $15 per child.
+Answer: 2018 season begins with the first practice on Wednesday, August 15th.
+The dues are $30 per child, which includes fee for the end-of-the-season party.
+It does NOT include a team jersey/singlet, which can be purchased separately for $24 (please see/contact Gretchen).
+Parents of each runner are responsible for registering/paying the entry fee (done on the day of the meet).

 It is important to emphasize that our coaches DO NOT get paid.
 They coach strictly on volunteer basis.
 Their passion for running speaks to the fact that their kids no longer run for Olney CC club; and yet, they are still coaching our next generation youth runners.